AAliAhmadi/Face-Swapping/README.md

-This program is written for pictures with two faces in it.
+I wrote this program for pictures with two faces in it.
+So, best to use it for images with two faces in it.